aksonov/react-native-reactive/README.md

 # react-native-reactive
-React Native Reactive Model-View using react-native-router-flux and Reactive Programming
+React Native Reactive Model-View using react-native-router-flux and Reactive Programming.

 ## What is it?
 It is alternative to Redux.
 Redux is great, but you have to code a lot of boilerplate to use it: